Cost to Paint a House (Exterior)

 Before hiring a professional painter for your exterior painting there are some things you should consider.
 Below is a checklist for you to follow before committing to a painter:

 - How experienced are they?
-Ask to see their portfolio of examples of work on previous projects that are similar to what you need doing.
+Ask to see their portfolio of examples of work on previous projects that are similar to what you need to be done.

 - Do they offer any guarantees?
 A reputable painter should provide a warranty on their work, which will also provide you with peace of mind.